 Extremely straightforward, users can start entering their custom CSS code right into the editor.

-Mentioned above, the plugin comes in a premium version, available for purchase for USD 14.99 directly from Potent Plugins.
+Mentioned above, the plugin comes in a premium version, available for purchase starting at USD30 directly from Aspen Grove Studios

 While the free plugin is great, the pro version comes with even more incredible features that seasoned developers will love.
 In the developer edition of the plugin, you’re able to: